psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 In this chapter, we'll see whether there were any other popular, or at least, published sources that Moggridge might have overlooked, or been unaware of, that were published prior to his talk in September, 1852.

-## Pennant's *Tours in Wales*
+## Pennant's *Tours in Wales*, 1783

-The first item worthy of note is [part 2](https://web.archive.org/web/20141026214727/http://ota.ahds.ac.uk/text/5179.html) of *A Tour in Wales* by Thomas Pennant, first published i 1783 but recalling a tour from several years previously.
+The first item worthy of note is [part 2](https://web.archive.org/web/20141026214727/http://ota.ahds.ac.uk/text/5179.html) of *A Tour in Wales* by Thomas Pennant, first published in 1783 but recalling a tour from several years previously.
 The "Advertisement" at the front of the book is signed off by Downing on March 1st, 1781.

 On page 338, we find the following reference to a funeral custom involving a food offering, drink and a payment made to a poor visitor: